By: Shahnawaz Amdani, MD, FACC, FAAP & Majd Makhoul, MD, FAAP, FACC, FASE

 echocardiogram (echo) and

 electrocardiogram (EKG, or ECG).
 In some cases, other medical tests are necessary.
-Genetic testing may be recommended to verify the cause of the disease.
+Genetic testing may be recommended to investigate the underlying cause.

 Since pediatric cardiomyopathy is rare, it is recommended to locate a children's medical center with a wide range of experience in managing children with cardiomyopathy.
 Early diagnosis and treatment of the disease is essential to preventing complications and progression to heart failure.

-There is no cure for cardiomyopathy, but the disease is treatable.
-Symptoms and complications can be well-controlled by medications, surgery, and implantable devices.
+There is no cure for cardiomyopathy yet, but the disease is treatable.
+Symptoms and complications can be well-controlled by medications, surgery, and/or implantable devices.
 The type of cardiomyopathy and its severity determines the treatment plan.
+It is important to talk to a cardiomyopathy specialist to determine the best treatment course for your child.

 Medication is usually the first treatment option to improve the functioning of the heart.

-An implantable cardioverter defibrillator (ICD) may be needed to regulate heartbeat in children with irregular heart rhythms (arrhythmia).
+An implantable cardioverter defibrillator (ICD) may be needed in children with irregular heart rhythms (arrhythmia).

-A surgical procedure called a myectomy may relieve some symptoms in children with HCM.
+A surgical procedure called a myectomy may relieve symptoms in children with HCM.

-A heart transplant may be necessary if medical management is ineffective in controlling symptoms and preventing heart failure.
+A ventricular assist device and heart transplant may be necessary if medical management is ineffective in children with advanced heart failure.

-Cardiomyopathy is often genetic, so it is important to assess a family's inheritance risk and discuss family screening.
+Cardiomyopathy is often genetic, so it is important to consider a family's inheritance risk and discuss family screening.
 A pediatric cardiologist and a

-pediatric geneticist should work together to form a screening plan and discuss genetic testing options.
+pediatric geneticist should work together to form a screening plan and discuss genetic testing options with your family.

-How does the diagnosis impact a child's lifestyle?
+How does a cariomyopathy diagnosis impact a child's lifestyle?